 At the state level, MCES treatment plants routinely collect the MPCA’s top award – the Certificate of Commendation – for perfect compliance with operating permits over a 12-month reporting period.
 This compliance rate is measured with more than 20,000 reporting points per year, including daily, weekly and annual limits.

-In March 2016, all MCES treatment plants discharging treated wastewater to area rivers received MPCA’s Certificate of Commendation for operational excellence and perfect compliance with their operating permits.
-Earning awards were Blue Lake, Eagles Point, Empire, Hastings, Metropolitan, Seneca, and St. Croix Valley.
+In March 2017, MCES treatment plants discharging treated wastewater to area rivers received MPCA's Certificate of Commendation for operational excellence and perfect compliance with their operating permits during the reporting period of October 2015 to September 2016.
+Earning awards were Blue Lake, Eagles Point, Hastings, Metropolitan, and St. Croix Valley.

 Committed to energy conservation

-MCES regularly receives national and state awards for aspects of its work beyond wastewater collection and treatment:
+MCES regularly receives national and state awards for aspects of its work beyond wastewater collection and treatment.
+Recent awards include:

 - 2016 Utility of the Future Today.
 The designation from a partnership of national organizations recognizes MCES's commitment and achievements in resource efficiency and recovery, energy efficiency and generation, proactive relationships with stakeholders, and role in creating resilient, sustainable and livable communities.
 The U.S. EPA, Water Environmental Federation, and NACWA partner to award the designation.